J-Wachs/Z21Dashboard/UserManual.md

 window will now appear.
 The options in this window depend on whether your z21/z21Start is locked.

 Locked or not, you can:
 *   Give the locomotive a name.
-This name is then shown in Z21Dashboard together with the address.
+This name is then shown in Z21Dashboard together with the address
-*   Specify a number of operating hours before service is required on the locomotive.
+*   Specify a number of operating hours before service is required on the locomotive
-*   See how long it is until service must be performed.
+*   See how long it is until service must be performed
-*   Reset the service time counters when you have performed service.
+*   Reset the service time counters when you have performed service

 Unlocked:
-*   Select protocol and the number of speed steps.
+*   Select protocol and the number of speed steps

 Locked:
 *   Select protocol.
-If you want to change the number of speed steps, you must do so on your multiMAUS.
+If you want to change the number of speed steps, you must do so on your multiMAUS

 Note, if you have selected the Märklin Motorola version 1 protocol, only the function button for light will be active.
 If you have selected Märklin Motorola version 2, then the function button for light as well as F1 - F4 will be active.

-### Locomotive Runtime
+### Locomotive operation time
 This window gives a fantastic overview of the locomotives that are in use.
 It shows a list of all active locomotives and keeps track of how long each one has been in operation.
 It is also here that you can give your locomotives personal names.